Guelaguetza: Controversy

 As the festival became a bigger tourist attraction, some indigenous leaders objected to the ancient traditions being used for commercial purposes.
-Some people in Oaxaca have supported a Populist Guelaguetza, or a return to the celebrations as they believe they were practiced, for the peoples themselves, before colonialism and the current system.
+Some people in Oaxaca have supported a Populist Guelaguetza, or a return to the celebrations as they believe they were practiced, for the peoples themselves, before European colonialism and the current system.

 In 2005 the regional government planned to conduct two performances a day of dance groups for each of the two Mondays.
 Many traditionalists believed this was disrespectful to indigenous culture, and an attempt to appropriate it by powerful economic forces and political interests, in order to accommodate more monied, ticket-purchasing, national and international tourists.
 Grassroots opposition formed, and the Popular Assembly of the Peoples of Oaxaca (APPO) (in Spanish, the Asamblea Popular del Pueblo de Oaxaca) organized out of groups that were protesting.

 The Partido Revolucionario Institutional (PRI) - led state government and its leader tried to suppress the protests with armed confrontation, which resulted in deaths of three reporters.

 In 2006, the government-sponsored Guelaguetza was not held at the Fortín hill as planned.
 Instead, the APPO organized a free, shared, "Popular Guelaguetza", trying to return it to the people.